ChenPaulYu/DJtransGAN/README.md

 We collected two datasets to train our proposed approaches: DJ mixset from [Livetracklist](https://www.livetracklist.com/) and individual EDM tracks from [MTG-Jamendo-Dataset](https://github.com/MTG/mtg-jamendo-dataset).

-To be more specific, We in-house collect long DJ mixsets from Livetracklist and only consider the mixset with mix tag to ensure the quality of the mixset.
-Furthermore, we select the individual EDM track from MTG-Jamendo-Dataset, which means the track with an EDM tag in the total collection.
-The detailed information about using these two datasets to train our model is described in Section 3.1; please check it if you are interested.
+To be more specific, We in-house collect long DJ mixsets from Livetracklist and only consider the mixset with **mix** tag to ensure the quality of the mixset.
+Furthermore, we select the individual EDM track from MTG-Jamendo-Dataset, which means the track with an **EDM** tag in the total collection.
+The detailed information about using these two datasets is described in Section 3.1; please check it if you are interested in.

-Last, we can not provide our training dataset for reproducing our results because of the license issues.
-However, we release the training code and pre-trained model for reprocude and more applicable.
+Unfortunately, we can not provide our training dataset for reproducing the results because of license issues.
+However, we release the training code and pre-trained model for you to try.
+Contact me or open the pull request if you have any other issues.

 ## Setup